Brooke Shields Shares a Pure Moment With Paris Jackson

 After Michael died in 2009, Shields spoke at his memorial service.
 She still remembers the last encounter she had with the singer.

 "He sent me a beautiful floral arrangement when my dad died," she told host Andy Cohen.
-"I still have the vase."
+"I still have the vas."

 Watch the video to hear Shields tell the story.